snowdriftcoop/snowdrift/README.md

 // Launch the development site
 Snowdrift Development

+// To see the live site, point your browser to localhost:3000

+//To rebuild after making changes run cabal install

-// For fast, automatic rebuilding whenever you change the code, use the yesod-bin package cabal install yesod-bin
+// For fast, automatic rebuilding whenever you change the code, install the yesod-bin package cabal install yesod-bin
 // then instead of "Snowdrift Development" run the site with yesod devel

-// Point browser to localhost:3000
+// which can be left running in a terminal while working elsewhere

 ```

-Ideally, read through GUIDE.md as that has more complete details.
+Read through GUIDE.md for thorough details and more about development, testing, and so on.